TRI-STATE TOUR CHICAGO CENTURY

 - You can now start your ride directly from

-Rest Stop 1 in downtown Chicago instead of
+Rest Stop 1 in downtown Chicago instead

-just from Hammond.
+of just from Whiting, IN.
 Click

 Here for more information.